What is Application Modernization?

 - Retire - If the system isn't critical or isn't frequently used, sometimes it's best just to turn it off.

-Strategies to increase the chance of success
+Step-by-step plan to increase the chances of success

 Success rates improve with phased, incremental approaches (avoiding "big bang" replacements, which fail ~70% per some reports).
-Key enablers: Thorough portfolio assessment, strong data migration plans, and tools like containers (Docker/Kubernetes).

 Most common strategies